alirezabj/Part4-Exercise1/README.md

 ###### Zipper
-- Why:
+- Why:  It provides a reusable base for unzipping files while allowing subclasses to define custom file handling.
-- Key features:
+- Key features: Implements AutoCloseable for automatic resource cleanup and has abstract methods for flexibility and contains shared logic (creating, deleting temp directories, unzipping files).
-- Why not others:
+- Why not others: If Zipper was concrete, every subclass would have to use the same file handling logic which makes it less flexible.
+Additionaly, an interface cannot have implemented methods.

 ###### TestZipper